Composition plays a vital role in how your photograph turns out.

-The same way in photography you have to know how much of the elements you have to put inside the frame for the composition to appear good.
+In the same way in photography, you have to know how many of the elements you have to put inside the frame for the composition to appear good.

 Not only that, but you also have to know exactly how to put those elements in the frame so that the composition appears good.